umarkhan2000/ProgramProjects/PersonalGPT/readme.md

-Here's a template for a GitHub README file for your project where you used LangChain to create a personal ChatGPT assistant that reads your data.
-You can modify it according to your project's specifics.

----

 # Personal ChatGPT Assistant Using LangChain

 This project demonstrates how to create a **personal ChatGPT assistant** using [LangChain](https://langchain.com/) and Python.
 The assistant is capable of interacting with custom data stored in a `data` folder and answering questions based on this specific information.
 It extends the capabilities of OpenAI’s ChatGPT by providing personalized responses using your own dataset.